YashGathe18/YashGathe18/README.md

-### <div align="center">I'm Yash, a Data Science and AI enthusiast.
-Passionate about using technology to solve real-world problems.</div>
+I'm Yash, a Data Science and AI enthusiast.
+Passionate about using technology to solve real-world problems.

 - 🔭 I’m currently working on Risk Assessment.